Ikechukwu-Okwuchukwu-Amaechina/ecommerce-api-v2/README.md

 ## Environment Variables

-Create a `.env` file at the project root for secrets and configuration:
+Create a `.env` file at the project root:

 ```
 PORT=3000